 But what about when your students don’t get it?
 When looks of bewilderment cloud their faces, assessment outcomes are low, and despite hours spent trying to explain the same concept, they just don’t seem to understand.

-Here are some tips for excellent in-class note taking that you can share with your students.
+Here are some tips for effective in-class note-taking that you can share with your students.

 - It’s better to use a three-ring binder than a spiral notebook.
 That way you can rearrange and organize your notes or insert classroom handouts.